Kickle/Docs/Docs/beta/installer.md

 **Domain** : Do not join your Windows 10 to a domain before installing Kickle.
 You can join to the domain after installing Kickle.

+**Default Admin User**: Local Administrator should have a default password (otherwise autologin is not working properly)

 ##OS Configuration

 During installation, the installer will change the Windows configuration to offer a "kiosk" experience.
 The list below details the entire operation :